It’s Almost Turkey Time!!

 - Optional garnish: If you want to, use your hands to gently loosen the skin from the turkey breasts, slip a sprig of sage between the skin and the turkey breast on each side.

 - Tuck the wings underneath the turkey and tie the legs with cotton kitchen string.
 Coat the skin with canola oil.
+(If the wings are too hard to tuck, wrap the tips in foil so they don't burn.)

 - Roast the turkey on lowest level of the oven at 475 degrees F for 30 minutes.